Visit Wilderness

 (No official title, designates Fish and Wildlife Service wildernesses) - Public law 93-632 (1/3/1975) Designation of wilderness areas within the National Widlife Refuge System

-For more information (To download or see all affected Wilderness areas) visit our law library for 93-632 or legislative history for 93-632 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 93-632 or legislative history for 93-632 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.